Government and Commercial Pricing & Contracting

 Baker Tilly’s life sciences team can provide solutions to support each of your contract strategy needs:

-Baker Tilly’s life sciences advisory and support solutions team stays current with rapidly changing government program regulations.
-We also help our clients interpret, implement and comply with program requirements.
+Baker Tilly’s life sciences advisory and support solutions team stays current with rapidly changing government program regulations and we help our clients interpret, implement and comply with program requirements.
 Our wide breadth of service offerings include:

 As the volume of specialty and high price pharmaceutical and medical device products grow, life sciences companies will have billions of dollars at stake each year.
 This, along with the sheer volume of stakeholders in the life sciences supply chain cause challenges in managing the commercial contracting life cycle.
 In order to succeed, the life sciences industry must make it a priority to develop strategies for accurately tracking transactions to ensure they are receiving accurate reimbursement based on detailed analytics.
 From the point of initial contract negotiation, terms must be laid out clearly and appropriately followed.
 Post signature, life sciences company can reduce risk through the adoption of analytics to help ensure the terms of these contracts are being adhered to.

-Baker Tilly’s life sciences team offers a start to finish approach for commercial contract compliance needs, including:
+Baker Tilly’s life sciences team offers a start to finish approach for commercial contract compliance and ethics needs, including: